SimVascular/svFSIplus/README.md

 <h1 id="organization"> Code Organization </h1>

-svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
-The C++ implementation attempts to replicate the data structures and flow of control of the Fortran implementation and maintains its organization.
+The C++ implementation attempts to replicate the data structures and flow of control of the Fortran implementation and to maintains its organization.

 Most of the Fortran code is replicated in C++ using the same file and subroutine names converted to lower case with underscores added to improve readability.
 For example
 ```